soft9000/zContest/README.md

 No expereince is necessary - you simply need to know what you like?

 ## Contestants:
-If you would like to ne notified when the next contest is avaialble, feel free to join us @ https://www.facebook.com/groups/zContestants
+If you would like to be notified when the next contest is under way, feel free to join us @ https://www.facebook.com/groups/zContestants

 ## p.s: